Viridian Key insights summary

 - The second graph utilizes EBITDA and employs the traditional calculations of both debt and enterprise values, leaving out leases and taxes.

-- Our adoption of new metrics tends to make the company’s look less cheap, and more levered.
+- Our adoption of new metrics tends to make the companies look less cheap and more leveraged.

 - Surprisingly, eight of the companies on the enhanced metric chart are still above 3x leverage, which we have identified as the boundary of sustainability in a 280e environment.
 Four companies now exceed 4x leverage, which we believe will be close to the maximum sustainable post 280e.